jokerby/MikroTik-RouterOS-v7-Wireguard-Generator/README.md

 After executing these commands a new user will be added to wireguard/peers and a corresponding file will appear in the Files, which can be imported into the client.

-**Unfortunately ROS for some reason add ".txt" extension to created file. _This must be fixed for import to be successful!_** Eg. john.smith.conf must be changed to john.smith.conf.
+**Unfortunately ROS for some reason add ".txt" extension to created file. _This must be fixed for import to be successful!_** Eg. john.smith.conf.txt must be changed to john.smith.conf.

 ## TODO
 - [ ] Replace hardcoded preshared key with a generated one